FREE SHIPPING OVER $65

 Select Size:

-This Willoughby's Serious Select coffee be roasted and shipped on Tuesdays, 9/19 and 19/26.
+This Willoughby's Serious Select coffee be roasted and shipped on Mondays, 12/23 and 12/30.

-Just arrived early September 2023, new crop, and a Direct Trade coffee.
+Just arrived early mid December 2024, new crop, and a Direct Trade coffee.
 A perennial favorite at Willoughby's.
+Arrival was late this year due to port issues in El Salvador.
+This coffee arrives to us for roasting in vacuum packed boxes.

 This is a highly sought after coffee from El Salvador: Finca Kilimanjaro, custom processed to order.
 We asked for the natural processed version of this special coffee, and once again Aida has delivered.
 We had been trying to form a direct trade relationship with Aida Batlle (pronounced Bot-lay) for several years but all of her coffee had been spoken for.
 As we got to know one another and as the production from her signature Kilimanjaro farm slightly expanded, we finally were able to acquire this wonderful coffee and take advantage of the custom preparation that she offers.